 Desserto produces leather made from cacti; it partnered with BMW’s Startup Garage incubator to bring its vegan leather to the automotive industry.
-The new version of the material, dubbed Deserttex, debuted at Germany’s IAA Mobility Expo taking place in Munich this week.
+The new version of the material, dubbed Deserttex, debuted at Germany’s IAA Mobility Expo in Munich last September.

 New vegan resources